 An AEO can be in force for two years but can only be made against a defendant who has not previously had an AEO.
 Breach of an AEO is an offence punishable by imprisonment for up to two years (s 89DF).

 The normal practice before an AEO is made is for the police to make application prior to the court hearing, although an AEO can still be made by the magistrate even without a police application (s 89DD(4)).

 In certain circumstances, a defendant can seek an exemption to the conditions of an AEO (s 89DE(5)) or apply for a variation of an AEO (s 89DG).

 The AEO needs to be distinguished from the exclusion order (EO), which was also introduced by the Summary Offences and Sentencing Amendment Act 2014 (Vic).
 An AEO is a new sentence for persons convicted of violent offences while intoxicated.
 An EO is made against persons who have been the subject of a separate application by police for failure to move on as directed by the police, several times in a 12 month period.
 An EO does not require charges or conviction, and appears to be targeted at demonstrators (see Community activism), gangs or low-level drug offenders.
 However, this exclusion order law was repealed by 2015 legislation, which was brought in with the change in government.

-Defendants who are convicted of certain sex offences may find themselves registered as sex offenders under the Sex Offenders Registration Act 2004 (Vic) (see Sexual offences).
+Defendants convicted of certain sex offences may be registered as sex offenders (Sex Offenders Registration Act 2004 (Vic)) (see Sexual offences).